 The failure to diagnose the severity of the young man’s condition ultimately has led to the destruction of several lives.
 Family members of both individuals killed will now likely retain attorneys and pursue wrongful death and medical malpractice actions against the hospitals that let the young man go home.
 Family members of the young man wanted him to remain in the hospital and felt that he was not ready to come home.

-The duration of stay for mentally ill patients has dropped by close to 40 percent during the last 20-years.
+The duration of stay for mentally ill patients has dropped by close to 40 percent during the last 20 years.
 Anti-psychotics such as Haldol and Thorazine, which represent $18 billion in sales each year, are now largely depended upon by treating physicians rather than hospitalizations.
-Unfortunately, use of such drugs cannot replace the need of monitored care by medical facilities.
+Unfortunately, the use of such drugs cannot replace the need for monitored care by medical facilities.
 As the above incident indicates, we cannot afford to simply let mentally ill patients go home without intensive psychiatric care.

 Source: Bangor Daily News, “For a son who heard voices, health care system proves fatally dysfunctional,” by Tom Moroney, March 5, 2012